pyca/cryptography/docs/hazmat/backends/interfaces.rst

             1.0.0 and the key size is larger than 1024; older OpenSSL versions do not support keys larger than 1024 bits.

+    .. method:: create_dsa_verification_ctx(public_key, signature, algorithm)

+        :param public_key: An instance of a
+            :class:`~cryptography.hazmat.primitives.interfaces.DSAPublicKey`
+            provider.

+        :param bytes signature: The signature to verify.

+        :param algorithm: An instance of a
+            :class:`~cryptography.hazmat.primitives.interfaces.HashAlgorithm`
+            provider.

+        :returns:
+            :class:`~cryptography.hazmat.primitives.interfaces.AsymmetricVerificationContext`

+    .. method:: dsa_signature_from_components(r, s)

+        :param int r: The r value which is part of a DSA signature.

+        :param int s: The s value which is part of a DSA signature.

+        :returns: A DSA signature in DER format.

+    .. method:: dsa_hash_supported(algorithm):

+        :param algorithm: An instance of a
+            :class:`~cryptography.hazmat.primitives.interfaces.HashAlgorithm`
+            provider.

+        :returns: ``True`` if the specified ``algorithm`` is supported by this backend, otherwise ``False``.

 .. class:: CMACBackend